FanDuel Sports Network Kansas City: Programming

-FanDuel Sports Network Kansas City holds the exclusive regional cable television rights to the Kansas City Royals, and produces the Major League Baseball team's pre-game and post-game show Royals Live and the weekly magazine program Royals Insider.
+FanDuel Sports Network Kansas City previously held the exclusive regional cable television rights to the Kansas City Royals, and produced the Major League Baseball team's pre-game and post-game show Royals Live and the weekly magazine program Royals Insider.
 From 2017 to 2021, the channel held the exclusive regional television rights to Sporting Kansas City broadcasts.
 Because at the time there was Royals and SKC programming at the same time, FanDuel Sports Network Kansas City is provided to cable operators as two separate channels, which normally carry identical programming.

 During the college football season, the channel broadcasts Kansas Jayhawks and Kansas State Wildcats games in different time slots to avoid scheduling conflicts; the channel also broadcasts Kansas State Wildcats basketball and volleyball and baseball from the Wildcats and Kansas Jayhawks.

 The channel also carries select events televised by FanDuel Sports Network Midwest including games from the St. Louis Blues (NHL); basketball, volleyball, baseball and wrestling events from the Missouri Tigers, with the university's college football games televised on an alternate feed.
-The Blues games are only shown within the Kansas City metropolitan area, as a separate feed exists for the rest of the state of Kansas.
+The Blues games are only shown within the Kansas City metropolitan area, as a separate feed exists for the rest of Kansas since it is part of the Colorado Avalanche's territory.

 Other sports programming on the network includes Big 12 Conference regular season women's basketball and baseball games, and championship matches from both conference-sanctioned sports; regular season and championship basketball games from the Missouri Valley Conference; college coaches' shows; football and basketball championships from the Missouri State High School Activities Association; and NBA games from the Oklahoma City Thunder televised by FanDuel Sports Network Oklahoma.
 In addition select Minnesota Timberwolves (produced by FanDuel Sports Network North) are shown outside of the Kansas City metropolitan area.